-A. General Considerations.

-- 1. Adequacy and arrangement of vehicular traffic access and circulation, including intersections, road widths, pavement surfaces, dividers and traffic controls. - 2.
+- A. General Considerations. - 1.
+Adequacy and arrangement of vehicular traffic access and circulation, including intersections, road widths, pavement surfaces, dividers and traffic controls. - 2.
 Adequacy and arrangement of pedestrian traffic access and circulation, walkway structures, control of intersections with vehicular traffic and overall pedestrian convenience. - 3. location, arrangement, size and design and general site compatibility of buildings, lighting and signs. - 4.
 Location, arrangement, appearance and sufficiency of off-street parking and loading. - 5.
 Adequacy of storm water and drainage facilities. - 6.
 Adequacy of water supply and sewage disposal facilities. - 7.
 Adequacy, type and arrangement of trees, shrubs and other landscaping, constituting a visual and/or noise buffer between the applicant's and adjoining lands, including the maximum feasible retention of existing vegetation. - 8.
 Protection of adjacent or neighboring properties against noise, glare, unsightliness or noxious condition. - 9.
 In cases of an apartment complex or other multiple dwelling, the adequacy of usable open space for play areas and informal recreation. - 10.
 Adequacy of fire lanes and other emergency zones and the provision for fire hydrants, where feasible. - 11.
-Special attention to the adequacy of structures, roadways and landscaping in areas with susceptibility to ponding, flooding and/or erosion.
+Special attention to the adequacy of structures, roadways and landscaping in areas with susceptibility to ponding, flooding and/or erosion. - B. Coordinated-review.

-B. Coordinated-review.

 - Superintendent of Highways.
 The Planning Board shall consult with the Superintendent of Highways regarding any proposed development requiring any changes to a Town-owned streetscape, stormwater drainage system or public right-of-way.
 The Superintendent shall have thirty (30) calendar days from receipt of the application to provide a recommendation to the Planning Board. - 2.
 Fire Chief.
-The Planning Board shall consult with the Fire Chief regarding on-site emergency vehicle access for any new development or change of access to a site. - 3.
+The Planning Board shall consult with the Fire Chief regarding onsite emergency vehicle access for any new development or change of access to a site. - 3.
 Complete Streets Task Force.
-The Planning Board shall consult the Complete Streets Task Force regarding any proposed development meeting the criteria for review under the Town Complete Street Streets Code such as potential changes to the streetscape, public right of way or potential connections to the existing transportation networks including pedestrian and bicycle infrastructure.
-The Taskforce shall have thirty (30) calendar days from receipt of the application to provide a recommendation to the Planning Board. - 4.
+The Planning Board may consult the Complete Streets Task Force for input regarding any proposed development.
+The Taskforce shall have thirty (30) calendar days from any such request to provide a recommendation to the Planning Board. - 4.
 Whenever the circumstances of the proposed development require referral to the County Planning Board under §239-m of the General Municipal Law, the Planning Board shall coordinate the review procedures to provide timely and efficient processing of the application. - 5.
-The Planning Board may consult with other local county officials, in addition to representatives of federal and state agencies, including but not limited to, the Soil Conservation Service, the State Department of Transportation and the Department of Environmental Conservation.

-C. Agricultural Data Statement.
+The Planning Board may consult with other local county officials, in addition to representatives of federal and state agencies, including but not limited to, the Soil Conservation Service, the State Department of Transportation and the Department of Environmental Conservation. - C. Agricultural Data Statement.